eugestumm/eugestumm.github.io/_pages/talks.md

 ## Talks in conferences

+### From Brazilian Literary Feet Lovers to Reddit Femboys: Imagining Queer Multitudes as a form of Alliance.
+Queen's Graduate Conference in Literature "ORIENTATION: THIS WAY, THAT WAY & THE OTHER".
+Queen's University, Kingston, Canada, May 2023.

+###What is queer about queer cinema: Queering speculative fabulation.
+Fifth Annual Graduate and Postdoctoral Research Symposium.
+University of Miami, Miami, March 2023.

+### Quando a estrela é coadjuvante: a personagem queer no cinema brasileiro entre a primeira e a segunda metade do século XX
+7th Biennial Vinculaciones 2023 "(Re)thinking the “We” in Latin America" -  Graduate Student Symposium, University of Pittsburgh, April 2023

 ### Machorras, viados, and sapas: Post-feminism and Furry alliances in Latin America and global North
 Department of Modern Languages and Literatures Graduate Conference, University of Miami, March 2023

-### Quando a estrela é coadjuvante: a personagem queer no cinema brasileiro entre a primeira e a segunda metade do século XX
-7th Biennial Vinculaciones 2023 "(Re)thinking the “We” in Latin America" -  Graduate Student Symposium, University of Pittsburgh, April 2023

 ## Published conference papers